Julie Toskan, MSM, OMC

 Nadia Jandali Chao

-Chair of Marketing and Communications Committee
+Chair of HR and Governance

 Éric is a seasoned marketing-communications professional with over 35 years experience across a wide range of industry sectors and brands.
 He led the strategic planning function of several large Canadian and international agencies in Toronto.
 He founded Headspace Marketing in 2004 to help clients build their brands in Quebec.
 He is a frequent contributor to marketing publications and a commentator of political advertising for the CBC. Éric attended the Not-for-Profit Governance Essentials program jointly developed by the Institute of Corporate Directors and the University of Toronto’s Rotman School of Management.